 …if a person really believes Genesis 1:1, he will not find it difficult to believe anything else recorded in the Bible.

 This verse does not try to prove the existence of God, it merely assumes it.
 Of course, it was written before any disbelief occurred, before any false system of belief to reject God was developed so it does not attempt to prove a self-evident fact.

 However, this verse does contain the information necessary to refute all of man's subsequent false ideas about God and the creation.
-It is as if God knew what man would ultimately think up to deny God and so in the very first verse, God preempts any possible false ideas about Himself.
+It is as if God knew what man (fallen because of sin) would ultimately think up to deny God and so in the very first verse of His message to mankind God preempts any possible false ideas about Himself.

 7 Main Philosophies Refuted by Genesis 1:1

 - Genesis 1:1 says that God created the heavens and the earth.

 - Pantheism says that everything is God.
 The trees, rivers, stars, etc. Pantheism is a form of thinking where people deify nature or give nature a force of its own.

 - Genesis 1:1 says that God is separate from His creation, He is not part of it.
 He existed first and then He created the world.
 He is before and after it.